Data Analytics & AI9 minute read

 Moving Forward With Your High-value AI Initiatives

 While it is easy to prioritize “easy value” projects, I argue that putting all your focus in that quadrant may be shortsighted.
 In addition to pursuing one or two of those initiatives, you should also look into your moonshots to understand what it is that makes these projects more challenging.
 In my experience, more often than not, data is the biggest roadblock.
-That’s when you have to ask yourself: If you can improve one or two data sources, will it unlock significant, long-lasting value—like a robust CDP did for our consumer product client?
+That’s when you have to ask yourself: If you can improve one or two data sources, will it unlock significant, long-lasting value—like a robust CDP did for Toptal’s consumer product client?

 The successful integration of AI into business operations is key for organizations seeking a competitive advantage today.
 However, the high failure rate of AI projects necessitates a strategic and systematic approach to selecting and prioritizing initiatives.
 The Toptal approach of balancing value with ease of implementation ensures that high-value AI initiatives are identified and successfully deployed, thereby maximizing ROI and securing sustained executive buy-in for ongoing AI endeavors.
 In forthcoming articles, we will build upon the output of this analysis to develop an AI roadmap that maximizes long-term value to the organization, ensuring that the strategic deployment of AI continues to drive innovation and growth.

-Have a question for Chas and his team?
+Have a question for the AI team?

 Get in Touch